Thanks for your interest in Getting Involved with SHIFT Festival!

 All department volunteers may work Gate, Parking, or a mixture of both, based on volunteer preference and event needs.

 - Able to stand and walk for the entire shift.

 - Able to communicate verbally over radio.

-- Able to use tablet computer & know how to use Excel/Google Sheets
+- Able to use a tablet computer.

 - Willing to be assertive with participants and say “no.”

 - Willing to read, understand, and apply event rules and follow Gate procedures.